SFML/SFML/tools/xcode/templates/readme.txt

 Prerequisites
 -------------

-Before installing the template, make sure you have installed :
+Before installing the template, make sure you have installed:

- - Xcode 4 (the templates were tested with Xcode 4.5.2)
+ - Xcode 4 or Xcode 5, up to date
+ - Installed Xcode's Command Line Tools
  - SFML 2, either as framework or dylibs binaries

-There is one constraint on the installation of SFML : the frameworks needs to be installed in /Library/Frameworks and the dylibs into /usr/local/lib.
+There is one constraint on the installation of SFML: the frameworks needs to be installed in /Library/Frameworks and the dylibs into /usr/local/lib.
 You don't need both but make sure they are in the correct folder.

-You should also be familiar with Xcode 4.
-If needed checkout this document : http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Conceptual/Xcode4UserGuide/000-About_Xcode/about.html
+You should also be familiar with Xcode.
+If needed checkout this document: http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Conceptual/Xcode4UserGuide/000-About_Xcode/about.html